raspberrypilearning/mood-indicator/en/step_4.md

 --- task ---

-Import the Python library for the type of input component you are using:
+Import the type of input component you are using from the picozero library:

 **Tip:** You can combine multiple imports into one line, for example `from picozero import LED, Button`.

 --- collapse ---

 ---
-title: Import the library used by a button
+title: Import the Button
 ---

 --- code ---